 You send an email trying to get clarification on a particular subject.
 And more than a week later, you are still waiting for a response.
 Well, if this rings true for you, then there’s something that’s hindering prof from responding to your email almost instantly.
 Maybe you erred somewhere or they’re doing it intentionally, who knows?
 But truth be told, most students don’t know how to craft emails.
 And this could be you.

 You are left wondering, do professors choose who to answer and who to ignore?
-Why can’t he respond to my email promptly?
+Why can’t he or she respond to my email promptly?
 You ask.
-Let’s start from there, can we?
+Here is what you should do.

 Write Clear and Readable Emails

 Reading a long email is hard.
 And when it’s not written clearly, it’s even harder.
 That’s why you need to make your email as clearly as possible.
 That means using simple language, bolding important points, using italics, and so on.
 One of the ways to use language clearly is by installing a language app like Grammarly on your computer or phone to correct help you express yourself accordingly.

 When your email has a call to action, it’s easier for the reader to respond to your need.
 The best part is that you can place it in the subject line.
 Be clear and exact about this.